stutzlab/userme/README.md

 ## Basics

 * A user is created with a email/password
-* And JWT access token is returned against a email/password validation so that your application can check that he/she was authenticated
+* A JWT access token is returned against a email/password validation so that your application can check that he/she was authenticated
 * You have two tokens:
   * Access token - the token used for your http requests to check if the user is OK.
 Will be invalidated in a matter of minutes or hours
   * Refresh token - a token that can be used by the client application to recreate an Access Token even after it has expired.
 Useful to avoid the user to have to retype his/hers password, for example, in a mobile application so that the user won't have to login each time the application is opened.